siladrtl/Eventify_Tutorial_Series/README.md

-İzlediğim Onion Architecture Eğitim Serisi'ne ait çalışmadır.
+This is a work from the Onion Architecture Training Series that I followed.